 Residency Requirement (Required Hours in Residence)

-In-residence hours refers to the course credit hours taken at Loyola University, the Rome Center, the Vietnam Center, or taken from any of the Loyola-sponsored study abroad programs through the Office for International Programs.
+In-residence hours refers to the course credit hours taken at Loyola University, the Rome Center, or taken from any of the Loyola-sponsored study abroad programs through the Office for International Programs.

 Undergraduate students must take their final, uninterrupted 45 hours of instruction or a minimum of 60 hours in residence at Loyola University Chicago.